reproducible-agile/reproducible-agile.github.io/2022-replication-workshop.md

 These replication studies are then presented at the workshop, followed by plenary and group discussions on

-(a) the current role of replication studies in geospatial research, (b) obstacles to replication and ways to overcome or work around them, (b) what constitutes success or failure in a geospatial replication study.
+(a) the current role of replication studies in geospatial research,

+(b) obstacles to replication and ways to overcome or work around them,

+(c) what constitutes success or failure in a geospatial replication study.

 After the workshop, at the minimum the reports and outcomes of the discussion are going to be integrated into a full journal paper with all contributors as co-authors.
 For inclusion as co-author, code and data (license permitting) will have to be made available in an open repository, such as the [Open Science Framework](https://osf.io/).